Shubha1835/Authentication-Security/README.md

 Level 3 :Encrypt sensitive information like API keys ,secret keys using Environment variables
   -create .env file in the root directory and hide it in the .gitignore -problem:if someone able to hack into the secret key,it get decrypted .Not so secure ,method.

+Level 4:Hashing Password
+ -use md5 package of npm
+ -Hashed password both at register and login time will be compared